 The second place is a little further down the street: Salcedo Saturday Market and Legazpi Sunday Market, located in the Makati district.
 These markets are great places to find local products like instant noodles, coffee beans, and other foodstuffs from all over the country.
 The market opens around 10:00 am each day.

-Cemeteries in Manila
+7. Check out one of the Cemeteries in Manila

 It may seem strange, but one of the most exciting things about Manila is visiting one of its cemeteries.
 Visit, for example, the Chinese Cemetery (Manila Chinese Cemetery), which looks very unusual: many of its pantheons and tombs look like actual chalets (some have a bathroom, kitchen, and even a Jacuzzi!), which are taken care of every day by local staff.
 You can even hire a guide — he will lead you to the most famous pantheons and tell you about them.

 It is also interesting to visit the Manila American Cemetery.
-Unlike the previous one, this is a vast esplanade filled with white crosses and surrounded by towering skyscrapers.
+Unlike the previous one, this is a vast esplanade filled with white crosses surrounded by towering skyscrapers.

 Suppose you want to delve a little deeper into the history of the Philippines.
-In that case, the most exciting museums in Manila are the Ayala Museum, located in Makati (with many explanatory posters in English), the National Museum of Natural History in Lunetta Park, and The Mind Museum, which is an ideal science museum for children.
+In that case, the most exciting museums in Manila are the Ayala Museum, located in Makati (with many explanatory posters in English), the National Museum of Natural History in Lunetta Park, and The Mind Museum, an ideal science museum for children.

 What to see in Manila in 1 day